 Locating an MIA is possible, profound, and still statistically rare.
 Still, it is very possible to learn more about your family’s MIA through their military records.
 The Defense POW/MIA Accounting Agency (DPAA) is the government agency responsible for recovery, identification, and repatriation of MIAs and POWs from past wars and conflicts.
 While they encourage interested families to take action, they caution against false hope.

 “Our mission incorporates 82,000 who have not been accounted for.
 Nearly early 75% of those are lost in the Indo-Pacfic.
 About 41,000 are assumed to be lost at sea.
-A minority of those are considered recoverable.
+Approximately 34,000 of those are considered recoverable.
 The rest are deep water losses and not recoverable,” according to Chuck Prichard of the DPAA.